robertalks/uprg/README.rst

 **udev persistent rule generator**

-This tool will help anybody to generate a persistent rule for a specified network device.
+This tool will help anybody to generate a persistent rule for a specified network interface.
 This is not need it for older distros which do systemd implemented, but those who do, they usually rely on `Predictable Network Interface Names <http://www.freedesktop.org/wiki/Software/systemd/PredictableNetworkInterfaceNames/>`_, which means that the network interfaces will be named based on their physical location on the hardware.
-Some people do not like the new way of naming the network device, so uprg has been born.
+Some people do not like the new way of naming the network interfaces, so uprg has been born.